Skip to content

 Managing remote connections

-The behavior of nodes for remote connections is defined when a remote connection is configured in the Management System.
+The behavior of nodes for remote connections is defined by the local settings and by the remote connection configuration in the Management System.
 Refer to Remote connections for more information.

 Pending Approvals Incoming connection requests are displayed here.
 Select Approve to accept the remote connection.
 Selecting Cancel denies the incoming request.